chocolatey/cChoco/readme.md

 ## Contributing

 Happy to accept new features and fixes.
-Outstanding issues which can be worked on tagged HelpedWanted under issues.
+Outstanding issues which can be worked on tagged `Up For Grabs` under issues.

 ### Submitting a PR